-Bradford City Athletic Football Club (BCAFC) is committed to providing an excellent service.
-This Charter sets out the Club’s policies it will adopt to achieve that standard.
+Bradford City Association Football Club is committed to providing excellent service.
+This charter sets out the club’s policies it will adopt to achieve that standard.

 Contact with the Club

-By post: letters should be addressed to the Supporters’ Liaison Officer, Bradford City Football Club, The Utilita Energy Stadium, Valley Parade, Bradford, BD8 7DY.
+By post: Letters should be addressed to: Supporters’ Liaison Officer, Bradford City Football Club, The Utilita Energy Stadium, Valley Parade, Bradford, BD8 7DY

 Supporters’ Liaison Officer